NeuroWinter/neurowinter.github.io/_posts/2025-10-09-Multiple-Expliots-in-Advantech-Printer-Driver.md

 #### From DLL to DRVFN table

-So, one of the main things I leant in this process was that of the DRVFN table.
+So, one of the main things I learnt in this process was that of the DRVFN table.
 For those unfamiliar with Windows driver architecture, the DRVFN (Driver Function) table is a dispatch table that printer drivers use to tell Windows which functions they support.
 When a driver's DrvEnableDriver